meta-llama/llama-stack/docs/source/providers/index.md

 Importantly, Llama Stack always strives to provide at least one fully inline provider for each API so you can iterate on a fully featured environment locally.

+## External Providers

+Llama Stack supports external providers that live outside of the main codebase.
+This allows you to create and maintain your own providers independently.
+See the [External Providers Guide](external) for details.

 ## Agents
 Run multi-step agentic workflows with LLMs with tool usage, memory (RAG), etc.